dot-file/age-edit/README.md

 - Optional: a high limit on locked memory.
   This allows age-edit to use a function that prevents it from being swapped out.
-  See the [documentation](https://github.com/dbohdan/pago#memory-locking) for the pago password manager for how to configure the limit.
+  See the [documentation](https://github.com/dbohdan/pago#memory-locking) for the pago password manager for instructions on configuring the limit.
 - Optional: a temporary filesystem mounted on `/dev/shm/`.
   It is usually present on Linux with glibc.